-Eat Well To Live Well: A Nutritionist's Guide To Healthy Living
+Eat Well To Live Well: Whole-Food Plant-Based Diet

 Our parents always said, “eat your vegetables!”
-As much as some of us may have hated it, they were right… Plant foods, which include fruits, vegetables, whole grains, legumes, nuts and seeds, have tremendous nutritional benefits.
-So much so that a whole food, plant-based diet (one in which plant foods make up the majority, if not the entirety, of the diet) has consistently shown to help prevent and treat certain diseases, increase longevity and support overall physical and mental health.
+More and more, it seems they were right… Plant foods, which include fruits, vegetables, whole grains, legumes, nuts and seeds, have tremendous nutritional benefits.
+So much so that a whole food, plant-based diet (one in which plant foods make up the majority, if not the entirety, of the diet) has consistently shown to have many benefits.
+A whole food plant based diet may help prevent and treat certain diseases, increase longevity and support overall physical and mental health.
 “You are what you eat” has never been more accurate.

 Photo by Matthew Henry from Burst

 But first, what exactly is a whole-food, plant-based diet?
 Although there are some variations to plant-based diets, here are the main points:

 Excludes the majority (or entirety) of animal products (meat, poultry, fish, seafood, eggs, dairy).